leefuller23/www/content/post/build-site-with-cloudflare-pages.md

 draft: false
 ---

-## Out of date page warning

-This page is obsoleted by a theme update in August 2022 and is waiting for adjustments.

 ## Introduction

 This is a quick tutorial on how I build / deploy my site.

-I maintain markdown files in a GitHub repo and using automation I get a super fast, reliable site hosted directly on Cloudflare CDN.
+I maintain markdown files on GitHub and using automation I get a super fast, reliable site hosted directly on Cloudflare CDN.

 ## What you need